LuyingPang/Bike-Rack/README.md

   [COGNITO USER POOL APP CLIENT ID] : from ‘Creating Cognito user pool’ step 13 [API GATEWAY ENDPOINT] : from ‘Setup API Gateway’ step 16 (do not include ‘beta’)
 ```
+You should also edit the relevant paths for the POST and GET methods in `strings.xml` (the values of `api_stage_name_qrscanner` and `api_stage_name_map` respectively).
 Once that is done, the app is ready to be built.

 ### Log in to the app
 To log in, you would first need to create an account.
 Key in a username, password and email to sign up.
 Once you click `Sign Up`, a confirmation code would be send to your email.
 Key it in to the new text box and press `Cofnrim Code`.
 You would then sign in to the app.

 On subsequent sign ins, you would just need your username and password.
+For this demo, you can use 'username' with 'Password123'.

 ---